Hiking the Wahiawā Hills Trail on Oʻahu

 Generally speaking, the Wahiawā Hills Trail is a low-elevation trail, meaning that it is mostly dominated by non-native/ invasive species.

-If you would like to learn more about these and other native plants from across Hawaiʻi, check out my separate post.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide